-- The option for conversion to this policy will be available to all new exploration efforts made under the exploration licences & PCAs/PSAs: - (a) that stand granted/executed; or - (b) for which provisional award has already been made; or - (c) for which applications are pending and bids have been invited before the date of approval of the Policy. - For the purpose of this section, new exploration efforts means "Exploration Wells" under drilling and/or spudded, after the date of approval of the Policy. - For all conversion pursuant to paragraph 14.1 above, GPG of 0.2 will be applied in the gas price formula for areas falling in the corresponding zones in accordance with this Policy. - All pending applications for which bidding process has not been initiated as of the date of approval of this Policy, will be treated as blocks duly nominated under a "call for nomination" procedure of this Policy as laid down in paragraph 4.2.1 above.
-However, nothing contained herein will be construed to have created any right for the applicant. - This Policy will not affect any obligation with regard to already agreed minimum work programme and minimum expenditure obligation and the State participation in an existing joint venture, if any. - The conversion under this Policy will be opted as a package and the companies desirous of opting for conversion to this Policy shall be required to submit their written request to DGPC within 90 days from the date of approval of the policy failing which they will not remain eligible for the conversion.
+- 1. The option for conversion to this Policy will be available to all new exploration efforts made under the exploration licences & PCAs/PSAs: - (a) that stand granted/executed; or - (b) for which provisional award has already been made; or - (c) for which applications are pending and bids have been invited before the date of approval of the Policy. - 2.
+For the purpose of this section, new exploration efforts means "Exploration Wells" under drilling and/or spudded, after the Effective Date of the petroleum exploration and production Policy, 2007 (i.e. 27th November 2007). - 3.
+For all conversions pursuant to paragraph 14.1 above, the gas price allowed for new exploration effort under the respective exploration licences & PCAs/PSAs shall be the arithmetic average of gas price as determined under the formula given in the Policy 2001 and this Policy 2009.
+The illustration of the price calculation under the Policy 2001 is attached as Annexure-8. - 4.
+For all offshore areas, conversion would be in accordance with formula given at Annexure 9 and will be strictly applicable to those PSAs only, where the wells commitment is notified as per the contractual work programme of the PSAs or by 31st December 2010, whichever is earlier and the well, unless otherwise already committed, is spud latest by 30th June 2011, with out any exception. - 5.
+All pending applications for which bidding process has not been initiated will be processed under this Policy.
+However, nothing contained herein will be construed to have created any right for the applicant. - 6.
+This Policy will not affect any obligation with regard to already agreed minimum work programme and minimum expenditure obligation and the State participation in an existing joint venture, if any. - 7.
+The conversion under this Policy will be opted as a package and the companies desirous of opting for conversion to this Policy shall be required to submit their written request to DGPC within 90 days from the date of announcement of the Policy failing which they will not remain eligible for the conversion.
 Similarly, for those blocks for which the exploration licences have not yet been granted and PCAs/PSAs have not been executed as mentioned in sub-paragraph 14.1 (b) and (c), the company concerned will have the option to apply, in writing, for conversion under this Policy within 90 days from the date of grant of such block.
 The option once exercised shall be final.
-The supplemental agreement to give affect to the conversion shall be executed as soon as possible but no later than 6 months from the date of exercise of the option.
+The supplemental agreement to give affect to the conversion shall be executed as soon as possible but no later than 6 months from the date of exercise of the option. - 8.
+The Companies already exercising the option under Policy 2007 shall be deemed to have opted for conversion under this Policy provided however, such conversion will be allowed subject to signing of supplemental agreements within six months from the date of announcement of this policy.